massoncheg/forgejo-docs/docs/user/repo-mirror.md

 ### Mirror via SSH

 Forgejo supports the use of SSH as an authentication method for push mirrors.
-You can enable this when adding a new push mirror, existing push mirrors cannot be configured to use SSH.
+You can enable this when adding a new push mirror; existing push mirrors cannot be configured to use SSH.
 This feature is only available if Forgejo is able to find the `ssh` executable.

-To use SSH as authentication method, select the **Use SSH authentication** option in the authorization tab when adding a new push mirror.
+To use SSH as an authentication method, select the **Use SSH authentication** option in the authorization tab when adding a new push mirror.
-Make sure to use ssh conform URLs for **Git Remote Repository URL**, which is e.g. `git@forgejo.org:<your_forgejo_group>/<your_forgejo_project>.git` for Forgejo (differs to the default authorization approach as mentioned above).
+Make sure to use SSH-conform URLs for **Git Remote Repository URL**, which is e.g. `git@forgejo.org:<your_forgejo_group>/<your_forgejo_project>.git` for Forgejo (differs from the default authorization approach as mentioned above).
 Make sure to not fill in the **Username** or **Password** input.
 Forgejo generates an Ed25519 SSH key pair and saves it for you.